 9 The re-appointment of assessors

 A periodic review of assessors (at approximately 5-year intervals) will be carried out by ExAG.
-At this time assessors may be required to submit a new IECEx Assessor Questionnaire form ExMC/43/Q
+At this time assessors may be required to submit a new IECEx Assessor Questionnaire, Form F-007

 If an assessor fails to submit a new IECEx Assessor Questionnaire when requested during the review, the IECEx Executive Secretary may remove the assessor from the panel of appointed IECEx assessors.